Sonesta Moon Goddess Nile Cruise

 How this compares

 Unlike a land-based sightseeing trip, this vessel combines accommodation, meals, and intercity river travel on one booking.
 Compared with budget cruises, it offers a higher cabin category mix, onboard restaurant service, a lounge bar, and a sun deck for Nile viewing.
-It is also more structured than a private day-by-day itinerary because the shore-excursion programme follows the vessel’s sailing schedule.
+It is also more structured than a private day-by-day itinerary because the shore-excursion program follows the vessel’s sailing schedule.

 The route